Carlisle and Eden Meetings

 These are overviews and agendas for the meetings.
 If you wish to see a copy of the full minutes and actions from any of our formal meetings, please contact us

-MVP team meetings are currently cancelled.
+MVP team meetings are now being held online.

 October 30th 2019